finkinfridom/kant.io/README.md

 ## Option 2 (TBD)

-Send a `pagePublished` notification with this payload:
+Send a `pagePublished` notification with this payload (through RabbitMQ or Azure ServiceBus):

     {
         "notificationId": [any unique-identifier valid for your system],